-You can contribute 18% of your 2019 gross income, or $26,500, (whichever is less) to your RRSP, plus any amount that rolled over from previous years.
+You can contribute up to 18% of the earned income you reported on your 2019 tax filing, or $27,230, (whichever is less) to your RRSP, plus any amount that rolled over from previous years.
 Find out more on calculating the right amount here.

 When you put assets in your RRSP, you don’t pay income tax on it.
 Typically, that means you’ll see a bigger tax return in the spring.
 Sounds good, right?
 Here’s the catch: you’ll pay taxes on those assets when you eventually withdraw the money in retirement.